stavinski/winhook/README.md

 ### deletefile

-This example hooks into the `DeleteFileW` function used by `KernelBase`.
+Hooks into the `DeleteFileW` function provided by `KernelBase`.
 This was chosen over `kernel32` as this one simply forwards the call there anyway and there was an appropriate location to install the hook 5 bytes after the function address.
 The main program is a simple Go program that creates a file and then deletes it, with the hook installed it's possible to monitor when the process performs file deletions.

+### username

+Hooks into the `GetUserNameW` function provided by `advapi32`.
+Instead of just monitoring this example uses the payload function in Go to change the current username returned by this call.
+This example is rather contrived but demonstrates how manipulation of the calls is possible so could be used for instance to hide information from the user or mislead.

 ## Debugging